Frequently Asked Questions (F.A.Q.)

 Who makes the #SHIPLIFE ?

-Well, first of all check out our About page!
+Well, first of all check out our about page!
 But just let me tell you right now that everyone on our team was or still is a crew member working for different Cruise lines and some of us even on River Cruises or Yachts.

 How much do you charge to ... ?

-Well, first of all we don’t charge for anything because we don’t review resumes, nor accept money to tutor you or whatever.
+We don’t charge for anything because we don’t review resumes, nor accept money to tutor you or whatever.
 Everything you need to know about the life and work on board cruise ships is already displayed on this website, for free (and it will always be)!